Need a snack but can’t choose between salty and sweet? These Peanut Butter Banana Chocolate Chip Muffins are the perfect balance of both!

 Moist, nutty, salty, sweet, banana-y and chocolatey all at once, these muffins are delicious any time of day.
 These little guys are dangerously quick and easy to make—the best thing to whip up on a whim!

-Plus, this delicious homemade muffin recipe is also the perfect way to use up those overripe bananas and come together in under 20 minutes.
+Plus, this delicious homemade muffin recipe is also the perfect way to use up those overripe bananas (well, these and this 4-Ingredient Banana bread!).

 Peanut Butter Banana Muffins with Chocolate Chips Ingredients